Ongole Gittha: Release

 Ongole Githa was awarded an A Certificate by the Censor Board due to nude scenes of Prakash Raj.
+After getting negative feedback about the scenes on day 1, the producer and creative think-tank took a collective decision to remove these scenes from the film.

 Critical reception

 The film received mixed reviews from critics.
-Apglitz gave a rating of 2.25 stating Outdated script with poor direction and screen play Mahesh S Koneru of 123Telugu has given 2.5 out of 5 saying Ram's energy levels, Prakash Raj's performance and Kriti Kharbandha's beauty are the sole redeeming factors.
-Supergoodmovies wrote The first half an hour gives an interesting feel of the movie and but it impresses you with a few romantic songs, fights and comedy.
+Apglitz gave a rating of 2.25/5, criticizing the outdated script, poor direction, and screenplay.
+Mahesh S Koneru of 123Telugu gave 2.5/5, saying that Ram's energy levels, Prakash Raj's performance, and Kriti Kharbandha's beauty are the sole redeeming factors.
+Supergoodmovies wrote, "The first half an hour gives an interesting feel of the movie and but it impresses you with a few romantic songs, fights and comedy.
 Second half of the film goes into flashback mode.
-But the story gets struck in the second half with exhausted narration.
+But the story gets struck in the second half with exhausted narration".

-Impact

-Only because of Prakash Raj's scenes, Ongole Githa was awarded ‘A’ certificate by the censor board.
-Thus after getting negative feedback about the scenes on day 1, the producer and creative think-tank took a collective decision of removing these scenes from the film.

 Box office

 Ongole Githa was reported to collect around ₹14.6 crore in 17 days.
 Producers were later arrested by the Moral Police of Andhra Pradesh for fake collections.